nguyensonhai/nguyensonhai/README.md

 ### Hi there <a href="https://www.nguyensonhai.dev"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20"></a>,

 As a **Creative Developer**, I have a strong passion for creating websites and mobile applications.
 I find joy in crafting elegantly simple solutions through design and coding, and I am deeply committed to perfecting my craft.
 When faced with design challenges, I approach them with a calm confidence and an innate sense of curiosity, constantly striving to enhance my skills.
-My expertise includes a variety of technologies such as Typescript, React, Next.js, Three.js, PostCSS.
+My expertise includes a variety of technologies such as Typescript, Javascript, React, Next.js, Three.js, PostCSS.
 Apart from programming, I have a profound love for music.

 <a href="https://www.nguyensonhai.dev"><img  align="right" alt="GIF" src="./assets/images/debugging.gif" width="280" height="280" /></a>